How to Type a Resignation Letter (With Care and Clarity)

 1. Should a resignation letter explain every reason for leaving?

-2. Is a resignation letter still useful with edocs?
+2. Is a resignation letter still useful when everything is digital?

 3. What matters most?